Dreams in fiction – by India Roberts

 Books have a funny way of controlling even your physical feelings.
 Sometimes there’s a moment when your heart feels suspended between your ribs by a piece of string hanging through your throat.
 Suddenly that string is snipped and your heart tumbles, down to the black depths.
 It was all a dream.
 It’s a phrase that can make readers expel a breath, a slight smile gracing their lips thanking the Book Gods for none of it being true.
 Sometimes readers will roll their eyes, flip the page, and move on mildly disgruntled.
 Other times the book is slammed onto the table and the pacing begins with a nail nibbled nervously between clenched teeth; it was all a dream?
 The power that authors can have over their readers is demonstrated in these very reactions.
 A dream sequence in fiction can be used for more than creating an ethereal, whimsical feeling.
 Let’s consider some of the effects that authors may be aiming for when utilising dreams in their fiction.

 Dreams are a fantastic way for an author to develop a character’s personality in ways that their waking hours wouldn’t have allowed.
 Through a character’s dreams, the reader can be privy to classified information about what the character really wants.
-This dramatic irony, when the reader knows something even the character doesn’t, makes the reader feel closer to the character and trusted with knowledge.
-Often if a character is in emotional turmoil the solution will be in their dreams with something they’re unwilling to confront.
+This dramatic irony, when the reader knows something even the character doesn’t, makes the reader feel closer to the character.
+Often if a character is in emotional turmoil the solution will be in their dreams, and they encounter something they’re unwilling to confront.
 In this sense, this effect is letting the reader in on more information than they had beforehand, as well as feeding them the character’s feelings.

 Dream sequences are frequently used to further the plot.
 A dream can often be teasing, exuding a sense of foreboding.
 This can give the reader an inkling about the direction the characters will take later in the novel and allows authors to drop clues as if they’re breadcrumbs along a path.
 However, authors can also use it to the opposite effect.
 They can just as easily drop these hints so that the reader is under the illusion that they know how the plot is developing, and then shock them in a twist that leaves them gobsmacked.